All posts

 Stored XSS Leads to Account Takeover (2)

-A Business Logic Vulnerability that Leads to Manipulating Add-ons Stars
+A Business Logic Flaw that Manipulates Add-on Stars

 <?php